 SAFETY TIPS FOR MEDICINE

 Learn about the side effects of each medicine.
-Ask your health care provider what to do in case of side effects.
-Call your healthcare provider if you or your child notices side effects such as:
+Ask your provider what to do in case of side effects.
+Call your provider if you or your child notices side effects such as:

-Check with your health care provider to find out whether any other medicines should not be taken at the same time as ADHD medicines.
+Check with your provider about whether any other medicines should not be taken at the same time as ADHD medicines.